02 January, 2020

 Prelims and Mains focus: About the liquidity crisis in the NBFC sectors and efforts of RBI to improve the liquidity situation

-News: The Reserve Bank of India (RBI) has extended by six months existing relaxations for securitization of assets by non-banking financial companies (NBFCs).
+News: The Reserve Bank of India (RBI) has extended by six months existing relaxations for the securitization of assets by non-banking financial companies (NBFCs).

 Aim of the move